PennyLane

 Multiplexed, or uniformly controlled, Pauli rotation

-Note that there are also more generic optimization techniques for Select operators with multiple target qubits, for example partial Select or lazy Select.
+Note that there are also more generic optimization techniques for Select operators with multiple target qubits, like unary iteration, partial Select or lazy Select.
+Alternatively, multiplexed Pauli rotations can be implemented approximately, with fewer non-Clifford gates but additional qubits, using a phase gradient resource state.

 Inputs